 Any season of the year is the right time to visit Langlade County: The County of Trails.
 Whether you're looking to explore or just relax, Langlade County, located in the great "Northwoods", offers residents and visitors alike an abundant array of cultural, historical, natural and recreational options.
 With 842 natural lakes, 225 streams, 200 spring ponds, and over 130,000 of hunting acres, Langlade County provides unlimited hunting and fishing opportunities.
 The County of Trails has 530 miles of snowmobile trails, over 90 miles of AVT/UTV trails, 50 miles of Ice Age Trails, 16 miles of white water for rafting and paddling, and over 30 miles of cross country skiing.
 Come experience The County of Trails!

 Agriculture plays a strong role in Manitowoc County where there are more dairy cows than people.
-There are several great places to see farm and other animals - including alpacas.
+There are several great places to see farm and other animals - including a live birthing barn at the Farm Wisconsin Discovery Center.
 There are also several cheese shops, farmers markets, Pine River Dairy and Henning's Cheese Factory.
 Milk produced in Manitowoc County is used to make ice cream at Cedar Crest Ice Cream.
 Get an ice cream sundae at Berners' Soda Fountain in Two Rivers, "the birthplace of the ice cream sundae."
 You can also enjoy ice cream and hand-dipped chocolates at Beerntsen's Confectionary.
 You'll be sure to pick up some of your favorite Wisconsin hand-made specialties while experiencing many Manitowoc County traditions.

 The National Children's Center for Rural and Agricultural Health and Safety (NCCRAHS) strives to enhance the health and safety of all children exposed to hazards associated with agricultural work and rural environments.
 NCCRAHS projects and research initiatives include a wide variety of topics such as agritourism, safe play areas on farms, and work guidelines for hired youth and youth working on family farms.